-The latest copy of the Journal (Volume 34 Issue 1, 2019) is being distributed by our publisher, Taylor and Francis, to BSHM members at the end of January 2019.
+The latest copy of the Journal (Volume 37 Issue 1, 2022) is being distributed by our publisher, Taylor and Francis, to BSHM members sometime after the middle of May 2022.
 If you are a member and do not receive this issue, please contact the Membership Secretary, Ken Lord.

 If you are interested in submitting an article for inclusion in the Journal, please see the Instructions for Authors page on the Taylor and Francis website, or contact the Editor, Benjamin Wardhaugh.

 Historical note: between 1986 and 2003, this publication was named British Society for the History of Mathematics.
 Newsletter.
 Between 2003 and 2018 the name was BSHM Bulletin: Journal of the British Society for the History of Mathematics.

 As an alternative to the presentation of the table of contents on the Taylor & Francis website, the editor has prepared a webpage listing the contents of all journal issues on one page.
 It shows the table of contents from 2004 onwards.